 - Premium & Business: $89.95 (includes federal and one state software) + $19.95 for state e-file.
 An additional state return costs an extra $36.95 each (Windows only).

 More H&R Block At Home Resources

 From About Financial Software:

-I accessed H&R Block At Home software on the Web using the try-before-you-buy guess access.
-I did not test H&R Block's e-filing service.
+Note: The author accessed H&R Block At Home software on the Web using the try-before-you-buy guess access.
+The author did not test H&R Block's e-filing service.